-“I love the Lonely Planet phrasebook.
+“I love the Lonely Planet phrasebook for my Brazil packing list.
 It is light and small, fitting in my back pocket.
 Even if I only use it a few times during a month long trip where I pack carry-on only (i.e. as light as possible), I find it useful.
 It often kicks off a connection with a new friend or provides a bit of entertainment on a long bus ride.
 I might attempt learning a bit more of the language or more easily ask my seatmate an important question like “Do you have children?” even if they are only 10 years old.
 It definitely provides some easy humor when the language barrier might otherwise make this difficult.”

 Jess from Longest Bus Rides

 BYOB – Bring your own Bikini